2023 Mountain Pacific Sports Federation men's volleyball tournament

-The 2023 Mountain Pacific Sports Federation Volleyball Tournament is a postseason men's volleyball tournament for the Mountain Pacific Sports Federation during the 2023 NCAA Division I & II men's volleyball season.
+The 2023 Mountain Pacific Sports Federation men's volleyball tournament was a postseason men's volleyball tournament for the Mountain Pacific Sports Federation during the 2023 NCAA Division I & II men's volleyball season.
 It was scheduled for April 19 through April 22, 2023 at the Maples Pavilion on the campus of Stanford University.
 The Venue was chosen before the season started.
 All games will be streamed live on FloVolleyball.

 The winner received The Federation's automatic bid to the 2023 NCAA Volleyball Tournament, to be held at EagleBank Arena.

 Seeds

 All seven teams were eligible for the postseason, with the #1 seed receiving a bye to the semifinals.
 Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
 The #1 seed played the lowest remaining seed in the semifinals.